 There isn’t a devil, Gregory almost says, but he’s not sure if that’s a thing you say to a child—that there’s no Santa Claus or Tooth Fairy, that there are no gods or devils.

 “No,” he simply says.

 “Oh.”
 The boy pulls his hands back, leaving a faint smear of grime that’s already causing Gregory to reach for the eco-friendly bottle of spray cleaner.
-There’s a soft, organic-cotton cloth beside it, because Gregory is very thorough.
+There’s a soft, organic-cotton cloth beside it, because Gregory is nothing if not fastidious.

 The boy disappears.
 Gregory wipes down the counter, mops up the melted snow the kid tracked in, and ruthlessly organizes his austere work area.

 At precisely two fifty-two, the three PM appointment makes an appearance.

 “What have I told you,” Gregory snaps irritably, glancing past Ward into the empty white streets, “about using a false name at my legitimate business enterprises.”

 “Not to,” she says briskly.
 “But as evidenced by my numerous attempts to contact you, it is clear that you wouldn’t’ve seen me otherwise.”
 She hasn’t changed, really—her eyes are still fiercely hazel, her shoulders narrow, her face angular and hawkish.
 She’s cut her hair since he saw her last, but hasn’t changed the dyed-black color.

 “I took a bullet for you,” Gregory bites out, his mouth stiff around the words that have been rattling around inside his head for the past six months.
 It’s not what he meant to lead with, but it’s what he has.
 “I took a bullet for you, and you left me.”
 He does not say, You abandoned me like one of your marks.